kaustavdm/dotemacs/README.md

     $ sudo npm install -g jslint
     ```

+3. Copy `./custom/env-custom-sample.el` to `./custom/env-custom.el`, and adjust values in `env-custom.el`.

-3. Run `emacs`.
-It will ask you to install missing packages.
-Say "yes" to all.
+4. Run `emacs`.
+It will install missing packages.
 Make sure you are connected to the internet at this point.